Statistical methods used to combine the effective reproduction number, R(t), and other related measures of COVID-19 in the UK: Summary

-This paper describes appropriate statistical methodology to provide a combined estimate of effective reproduction number, $R(t)$, the daily rate of exponential growth, $r$, and the number of new daily infections, $I$, of COVID-19 in the UK from an agreed set of expert academic models.
-The methods proposed use an equally weighted random effects model, with the REML approach to calculate $\tau^2$, and incorporating either the Wald-type or KNHA approaches for estimating the CIs, to combine estimates from a series of candidate models.
+This paper describes appropriate statistical methodology to provide a combined estimate of effective reproduction number, $R(t)$, and the daily rate of exponential growth, $r(t)$, of COVID-19 in the UK from an agreed set of expert academic models.
+The methods proposed use an equally weighted random effects model, with the REML approach to estimate $\tau^2$, and incorporating either the Wald-type or KNHA approaches for estimating the CIs, to combine estimates from a series of candidate models.

 A meta-analysis using a random effects model as opposed to a fixed effects model is chosen to account for the varying modelling approaches and/or underlying assumptions between candidate models.
 Moreover, an equally weighted method is adopted in preference to an \textit{inverse-variance} method, as we are combining individual model predictions where additional uncertainty does not necessarily imply imprecision, but is just a reflection of the data being modelled.
-In this way, potential bias in combined estimates can be removed and a more conservative estimate which reflects the physical impossibility of exact estimates is achieved.

-The choice of using the well-established REML to calculate $\tau^2$ is recommended as it has been shown to be robust against deviations from normality - many epidemiological models can, at times, produce skewed output distributions for the parameters of interest.
+The choice of using the well-established REML to estimate $\tau^2$ is recommended as it has been shown to be robust against deviations from normality - many epidemiological models can, at times, produce skewed output distributions for the parameters of interest.
 Both the Wald and KNHA approaches for calculating the CIs perform well, particularly in the case of KNHA, when only a limited number of models are available for comparison\cite{Kontopantelis2012, Kontopantelis2012a, Langan2019}.

 Finally, in order to further protect against skew in the input distributions, an appropriate assessment of the skewed parameters is obtained via optimisation and passed to the \texttt{rma} call from the \texttt{metafor} package\cite{Viechtbauer2010}, together with the estimates from the fitted distributions of each candidate model.
-The REML method is applied to calculate the heterogeneity variance parameter, and using either the standard Wald-type or KNHA approach for the calculation of the CIs and CRs thus enables for an appropriate combined estimates to be formulated.
+The REML method is applied to estimate the heterogeneity variance parameter, and using either the standard Wald-type or KNHA approach for the calculation of the CIs thus enables for an appropriate combined estimates to be formulated.